 - The Illinois Environmental Protection Agency's greener cleanups method helps make remediation of a site more efficient and less polluting while reducing environmental impacts of the site's future use.

-- The Massachusetts Department of Environmental Protection promotes incorporation of sustainability considerations into remedy selection, implementation, and optimization for cleanup and spills at "21E" sites under the state Superfund law, as part of the Commonwealth's clean energy policy goals.
+- The Massachusetts Department of Environmental Protection (MASS DEP) promotes incorporation of sustainability considerations into remedy selection, implementation, and optimization for cleanup and spills at "21E" sites under the state Superfund law, as part of the Commonwealth's clean energy policy goals.
+In October 2014, the MASS DEP issued Greener Cleanups Guidance (WSC #14-150) on maximizing the net environmental benefit when conducting response actions at disposal sites regulated under the Massachusetts Contingency Plan. *Updated*

 - The Minnesota Pollution Control Agency Green Practices for Business, Site Development, and Site Cleanups: A Toolkit provides online tools to help organizations and individuals make informed decisions regarding sustainable best practices for use, development, and cleanup of sites.